lundybernard/the_documentation/README.md

 I understand that the instillation is difficult, and the tools cumbersome.
 Although great progress has been made in the last 10,000 years, there is still a lot of work left to do.

 ## License
-The content of this project is licensed under the [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)
+The content of this project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/)